stellarscripts/stellar_firma_transcripts/_drafts/template.md

 1. Edit the lines in the text field to add the episode name, number, air date, Google Doc URLs, etc.

 1. If the episode is a special, be sure to change 'categories: episode' to 'categories: special'.

+1. Replace everything but the frontmatter with the actual transcript.
+When you're done, click 'Commit new file'.

 The formatting of the actual transcripts works like this: